k2sebeom/tcp-media-stream/README.md

 npm run build && npm start
 ```

+## Companion App
+You can test your streaming server using a companion iOS [app](https://github.com/k2sebeom/tcp-media-client)

 ## Connection

 The media server initiates streaming beginning with 2 handshakes.
 First, client should send a valid stream key to the server.